chug2k/Instructor-Syllabus/whiteboarding/whiteboarding-questions.md

 ```

 **Student 2:**
+TECH QUESTION:
+1) What drew you to learn development?
-TECH QUESTION: What is a higher order function?
-(Optional stretch: Can you give me three examples of higher order functions?)
+2) What is a higher-order function?
+Can you give me three examples of higher-order functions?
+3) How is a higher-order function different from an arrow function?

 CODE PROMPT: As a developer, you are given an array of english words.
 Create a function that returns an array with all the words in uppercase letters.